 Here’s where codependency really shows its face: I looked for myself in others while also relying on others to fill this void (that I created) because it would mean I would not only gain their approval and acceptance but feel “chosen” (Loved, valued) by them.
 I know, sounds purely transactional since this is also what I expected to happen.
 And when it didn’t, I determined it was because I wasn’t worthy or enough and that I need to just “try harder” or “do this”, “be that”.
 Oh how often I heard that growing up.

-Or, in the case of having to do with friendships, I felt it was because I wasn’t the person they wanted me to be…enough.
+Or, in the case of friendships, I felt it was because I wasn’t the person they wanted me to be…enough.
 I needed to mirror them, which meant I needed to be less and less *me*.
 So, by letting go of who I was, what did this look like exactly?
 This is obviously going to be vastly different for everyone, depending on age, too.

 For me, it’s easier to reflect back on my grade school years (middle school, high school, early college), where:

 Sure, these were all very petty, insignificant things from my grade school years.
-But all of this set the stage for how I would conform to others and the parts of myself I would give up or abandon in my 20s and now into my 30s.
+But all of this set the stage for how I would conform to others and the parts of myself I would give up or abandon in my 20s.
 All in the name of having so-called friends in my life.

 forcing friendships meant committing beyond their expiration

 What do I mean by this exactly?
 Oh boy.
-Let’s just say I’ve had friends who were “over me” or moved on before I even knew it or sensed it, AND I’ve had friends who I knew “moved on” [from me] and yet I was STILL committed to being their friend/them being my friend.
+Let’s just say I’ve had friends who were “over me” or moved on before I even knew it – probably before they even knew themselves.
+I’ve also had friends who I was aware had moved on, and yet I was STILL committed to being their friend and them being mine.
 I think its safe to say fewer people treat their friendships equal to relationships when it comes to ending that friendship.
 Do we actually break up with friends these days, or do we just leave them high and dry (ghost them)?

 Because, honestly, I’ve been ghosted AND ghosted more friends than I can count in comparison to having the whole, “Yeahhhh, we’re done,” or “It’s best we end this,” conversation.
 Not that that’s right, by any means, but is this the product of forcing friendship beyond their expiration?
 Could it be friends simply doing whatever self-serving means necessary to avoid facing [the discomfort of] their problems?
 Oope.
 Granted, maybe this isn’t so cut and dry.
 Or is it?